| tuple_product(3) | tuple_product(3) |

 from left to right is selected.

-accepts functions with arbitrary arity, as long as the number of
+tuple_product accepts functions with arbitrary arity, as long as the number of

 supplied arguments match.
-For a unary function, tuple_map
+For a unary function, tuple_map and tuple_product

-coincide, with the difference that tuple_product
+coincide, with the difference that tuple_product does not accept unary void

 functions as operator.